Art Auctions in Ontario, Toronto & Canada - Online Live Art Auctions Guide

 Other famous painters are also being reviewed.
 The estimated value of Daphne Odjig's work is $3,000-$4,000.
 Allen Sapp's Untitled Wagon Ride sold for $2,000 USD.
 And then there are pioneers such as Carl Ray and Eddy Cobiness and contemporary artists such as Lawrence Paul Yuxweluptun.

-Indigenous artwork Canada sales are rare at auctions Recently, more than 35 pieces from Mi'kmaq quillwork were sold.
+Indigenous artwork Canada sales are rare at auctions.
+Recently, more than 35 pieces of Mi'kmaq quillwork were sold.
 These collections help to preserve traditional skills and demonstrate the evolution of Native art over time.

 First Nations art auctions continue to prove the value of Indigenous culture.
 The art varies from ceremonial items to contemporary paintings.
 Each piece carries its own narrative, resonating with collectors globally.
 This market is growing as new artists continue their ancestors' traditions while also finding new ways to express themselves.